Motivation for these Maps

 Note: I don't count a depot as relocated unless it has been

-moved across the street, don't count as relocated.
-I'm sure
+tracks, or moved across the street, don't count as relocated.

-there are a number of errors since it isn't always obvious from
+I'm sure there are a number of errors since it isn't always

 Geotagging